ibm-cloud-docs/Registry/registry_notices_iam_private_network.md

 You are accessing {{site.data.keyword.registryshort}} over the private network if one of the following statements is true:

-- You're using one of the `private.*` domains, for example `private.us.icr.io`.
+- You use one of the `private.*` domains, for example `private.us.icr.io`.
-- You're using an {{site.data.keyword.containerlong_notm}} cluster in a [configuration](/docs/containers?topic=containers-registry#cluster_registry_auth_private) that automatically talks to the registry over a private connection.
+- You use an {{site.data.keyword.containerlong_notm}} cluster in a [configuration](/docs/containers?topic=containers-registry#cluster_registry_auth_private) that automatically talks to the registry over a private connection.
-- You're accessing {{site.data.keyword.registryshort}} through a virtual private cloud (VPC) virtual private endpoint gateway (VPE gateway).
+- You access {{site.data.keyword.registryshort}} through a virtual private cloud (VPC) virtual private endpoint gateway (VPE gateway).
-- You're using the {{site.data.keyword.registryshort}} private IP addresses for configuring network access, for example, in firewalls or Access Control Lists (ACL).
+- You use the {{site.data.keyword.registryshort}} private IP addresses for configuring network access, for example, in firewalls or Access Control Lists (ACL).

-If any of the previous statements is true when this change takes effect, the IP addresses in the {{site.data.keyword.at_full_notm}} logs change, but you don't need to do anything unless you are also using IAM IP address access restrictions.
+If any of the previous statements is true when this change takes effect, then the IP addresses in the {{site.data.keyword.at_full_notm}} logs change, but you don't need to do anything unless you are also using IAM IP address access restrictions.

 ## What actions you need to take
 {: #registry_notices_iam_pivate_network_action}